segmentio/segment-docs/src/reverse-etl/index.md

 ## Using Reverse ETL
 After you've followed [all four steps](/docs/reverse-etl/reverse-etl/#getting-started) and set up your source, model, destination, and mappings for Reverse ETL, your data will extract and sync to your destination(s) right away if you chose an interval schedule.
 If you set your data to extract at a specific day and time, the extraction will take place then.

-### Run statuses
+### Runs status and observability
-You can check the status of your data extractions and see details of your runs.
+You can check the status of your data extractions and see details of your syncs.
+You can click into failed records to view additional details on the error, sample payloads to help you debug the issue, and recommended actions.

 To check the status of your extractions:
 1. Navigate to **Reverse ETL > Destinations**.
 2. Select the destination you want to view.
 3. Select the mapping you want to view.
-4. Click the run you want to view to get details of the run.
+4. Click the sync you want to view to get details of the sync.
 You can view:
-    * The status of the run
+    * The status of the sync
-    * How long it took for the run to complete
+    * How long it took for the sync to complete
     * The load results - how many successful records were synced as well as how many records were updated, deleted, or are new.